About 4% of active shooting incidents involved female shooters between 2000 and 2016, FBI found

 When asked why women are rarely mass shooters, Lankford said: “We can’t really answer that question of differences between male and female offenders because we don’t have enough female offenders.
 The problem, or the good news, is we don’t have enough female offenders for a statically significant sample.”

-But there have been cases where women have carried out deadly mass shootings.
+But there have been cases in which women have carried out deadly mass shootings.

 She then killed herself.